Children’s Books That Build Resiliency

 Next articleSimplify Your Grocery Shopping with Garbi

-Tracy is a Lead Instructor for Darkness to Light, a child sexual abuse prevention organization and serves as a College and Career Advisor for Students Rising Above.
+Tracy is the Director of Programming and Partnerships for Darkness to Light, a child sexual abuse prevention organization.
 She grew up in northeast Ohio, and has lived in Massachusetts, New Hampshire, Arizona, and Northern Virginia and has worked in the arts, in education, in non-profits and in ed tech.
 Her husband's job brought them to the Bay Area and there's no looking back!
-Tracy is mom to a 17-year-old daughter and 14-year-old son.
+Tracy is mom to two trans teens who are just beginning their journey.
 Self-care includes pedicures, reading, cooking, crafting, and just being with her family.
-She also serves on the Citizen's Bond Oversight Committee for the Dublin School District and on the Advisory Council for the Transformative Leadership in Disruptive Times Certificate Program at Cal State East Bay.
+She also serves as Chair of the Board for the Attachment and Trauma Network, a national non-profit.

 LEAVE A REPLY